LENA Start Children Nearly Twice as Likely To Be Kindergarten Ready

 According to author and literacy specialist Lucy Hart Paulson, in fact, learning to read starts even earlier than infancy!

-In a recent webinar about the science of reading, Paulson, co-author of LETRS for Early Childhood Educators, said, “Literacy actually begins before babies are born. … They’re gaining a sense of the rhythm and the melody, the spacing of syllables, before they’re even born.”
+In a webinar about the science of reading, Paulson, co-author of LETRS for Early Childhood Educators, said, “Literacy actually begins before babies are born. … They’re gaining a sense of the rhythm and the melody, the spacing of syllables, before they’re even born.”

 Later, it’s the infant’s coos and babbles (and how adults respond to those coos and babbles).
 Later still, it’s the toddler’s two- or three-word sentences (and how adults repeat and add on).
 Then, it’s the preschooler’s nonsensical rhymes, their meandering stories, their oft-repeated songs (and an adult’s encouragement thereof!).